zenml-io/zenml/docs/book/stacks-and-components/stack-deployment/cloud-stacks/minimal-gcp-stack.md

 Make sure a billing account is attached to this project to allow the use of some APIs.

+This is how you would do it from the CLI if this is preferred.
 ```bash
 gcloud projects create <PROJECT_ID> --billing-project=<BILLING_PROJECT>
 ```